 Borrowers may approach one of the 40 accredited BBB lenders with a “viable” proposal.
 This must show that were it not for the COVID-19 pandemic the business would be considered viable by the lender, and the provision of the specified finance would enable it to trade out of any short to medium term difficulty.

 The Corporate Finance team at Ashcroft has great experience in helping SMEs raise different types of finance and have strong relationships with many of the pre-approved lenders.
 To find out more, please contact Tom Gallop, Partner, Corporate Finance.

-Coronavirus Large Business Interruption Loan Scheme (CLBILS) was announced to tackle the so-called ‘squeezed middle’ businesses not covered by the original CBILS measures.
-This provides a government guarantee of 80% to banks making loans of up to £25m to businesses with an annual turnover of between £45m and £250m and up to £200m for businesses with turnover above £250m.
+A new Coronavirus Large Business Interruption Loan Scheme (CLBILS) has been announced to tackle the so-called ‘squeezed middle’ businesses not covered by the original CBILS measures.
+This provides a government guarantee of 80% to banks making loans of up to £25m to businesses with an annual turnover of between £45m and £500m.

 The CCFF is aimed at supporting the liquidity of larger corporates “who make a material contribution to the UK economy” by allowing them to raise short-term (up to 12 months) financing through issuing commercial paper which will be purchased by The Bank of England.

 Please contact Tom Gallop for further details if you believe this scheme may apply to you.

 The Chancellor has announced a new “Future Fund” to support the UK’s innovative businesses that are currently affected by COVID-19.

 Many of these businesses have thus far been unable to access other government business support programmes, such as CBILS, because they are either pre-revenue or pre-profit, and typically rely on equity investment.

 The scheme will deliver an initial commitment of £250m of new government funding and will initially be open until the end of September 2020.